Health workers hard hit as Spain's coronavirus cases rise

 Supermarket group Corte Ingles said it had set up a phone number and email for health workers to do their shopping, with free delivery to their homes.

-Reporting by Nathan Allen, Ingrid Melander, Emma Pinedo, Inti Landauro; Writing by Ingrid Melander; Editing by Janet Lawrence
+Reporting by Nathan Allen, Ingrid Melander, Emma Pinedo, Inti Landauro, Clara-Laeila Laudette; Writing by Ingrid Melander and Nathan Allen; Editing by Janet Lawrence